Consensys/doc.goquorum/docs/configure-and-manage/manage/node-network-migration.md

 ---
+title: Migrate network nodes
 description: Migrate a node to a new IP network
+sidebar_position: 2
 ---

 # Migrate nodes to a new IP network

 Use the following instructions to update a node's network configuration while ensuring the consensus protocol continues to work as expected.
 These instructions apply when using a static configuration through the `static-nodes.json` file.

 The following instructions use a three-node network, A, B, and C, as an example, where Node A is being migrated.
 You can apply these instructions to any number of migrated nodes on any network with any number of nodes.

 !!! important